intellegin/aerion-home/README.md

 # Pi-5 AI Voice Assistant

 This project transforms a computer (originally a Raspberry Pi 5, now platform-agnostic) into a sophisticated, voice-controlled AI assistant.
-It features a modular architecture with a decoupled frontend and backend, real-time communication, and integrations with external services like Google and ElevenLabs.
+It features a modular architecture, a web-based UI for control and real-time feedback, and an extensible tool system that allows the AI to interact with external services like Google Calendar, web search, and more.

 ---